-I’m Siwalik Mukherjee, a software engineer and designer from the ‘City of Joy’, currently living in Chennai, India.
+I’m Siwalik Mukherjee, a software engineer and designer from the ‘City of Joy’ Kolkata, currently living in Bangalore, India.

 I’m also left-handed (fun fact: only 5.2% in India), I love drinking good coffee and like sharing about my experiences and learnings in software development and life.

 I was fifteen, and full of vim and vigour when I laid hands on the Windows 2000 PC that my family got me.
 It was my first interaction with technology (after the television, yeah).
 Like a regular kid who poked around HTML and CSS those days, I geeked out building simple static sites on good old Yahoo Geocities.

 Soon, I graduated to creating and maintaining an online blog called Techtreck Magazine, where I wrote about tech and white hat stuffs.
 This was also my primary web-dev playground at that time and pretty hit among my peers at high school.
 Nearly two years in and a few thousand visitors/month later had to pull the plugs on this project to stay out of trouble at school after some friends bricked school computers and all suspects pointed to some article they read on my blog.
 Soon I moved to Bangalore - the Silicon Valley of India, to complete my graduation in CS Engineering.

 I’m incredibly fortunate to have mingled with peers who motivated me a lot in college to grow.
 They shared the same values as I did for learning.
 This was a period when I taught myself to design and code and got my first break as a web developer.
 Little did I know that my first gig set the stage for my career.

 It’s a huge opportunity to love doing something and also have an entire booming industry to support your passion and financial needs.
 Isn’t it?